 The shared archive contains class data in the form that the Java Hotspot VM uses it.
 The memory that would otherwise be required to access the original class information in the runtime modular image, is not used.
 These memory savings allow more applications to be run concurrently on the same system.
 In Windows applications, the memory footprint of a process, as measured by various tools, might appear to increase, because more pages are mapped to the process’s address space.
 This increase is offset by the reduced amount of memory (inside Windows) that is needed to hold portions on the runtime modular image.
 Reducing footprint remains a high priority.

-To further reduce the startup time and the footprint, Application Class-Data Sharing (ApsCDS) is introduced that extends the CDS to include selected classes from the application class path.
+To further reduce the startup time and the footprint, Application Class-Data Sharing (AppCDS) is introduced that extends the CDS to include selected classes from the application class path.

 This feature allows application classes to be placed in a shared drive.
 The common class metadata is shared across different Java processes.
 AppCDS allows the built-in system class loader, built-in platform class loader, and custom class loaders to load the archived classes.
 When multiple JVMs share the same archive file, memory is saved and the overall system response time improves.

-See Application Class Data Sharing in Java Platform, Standard Edition Tools Reference.
+See Application Class Data Sharing in Java Development Kit Tool Specifications.

 You can regenerate the shared archive for all supported platforms.

-The default class that is installed with the JRE contains only a small set of core library classes.
+The default class list that is installed with the JDK contains only a small set of core library classes.
 You might want to include other classes in the shared archive.
-To create a class list from the class loading tracing output or running applications, enter the following command to dump all loaded library classes:
+To create a dynamic CDS archive with the default CDS archive as the base archive, add the following option in the command line:

 To regenerate the archive file log in as the administrator.
 In networked situations, log in to a computer of the same architecture as the Java SE installation.
 Ensure that you have permissions to write to the installation directory.

 To regenerate the shared archive by using a user defined class list, enter the following command: